Jay Richard Kennedy: Early years

-Leaving school in the seventh grade, Solomonick claimed he spent his teen years traveling around the country, working at about 28 trades and professions.
-Solomonick held a wide variety of jobs including running a cinema in the Bronx, working on a farm in Kansas, a bricklayer, longshoreman, wrangler, farmer, bricklayer, painter, printer and even nightclub singer.
-His job in a print shop lead him to join the trade union and he became an officer of an Industrial Printing Employees Union.
-An excellent speaker, Solomonick was drawn to left wing causes notably the American League Against War and Fascism later changing its name to the American League for Peace and Democracy and the People's Committee Against William Randolph Hearst.
-Solomonick then became a circulation manager of The Daily Worker the newspaper published by the Communist Party USA.
-Solomonick became an anti-communist with the signing of the 1939 Soviet-German Non-Aggression Pact.
-Finding himself unemployed and possibly unemployable due to his anti-communism, Solomonick conferred with his friend Andrew Loewi, whose family owned the Park Management Corporation, and Solomonick decided on changing his name upon seeing a sign reading "Kennedy".
+Leaving school in the seventh grade, Solomonick claimed he spent his teen years traveling around the country and working at about 28 trades and professions, including running a cinema in the Bronx, working on a farm in Kansas, a bricklayer, longshoreman, wrangler, farmer, bricklayer, painter, printer, and even nightclub singer.
+His job in a print shop led him to join the trade union, and he became an officer of an Industrial Printing Employees Union.
+An excellent speaker, he was drawn to left-wing causes, notably the American League Against War and Fascism, later changing its name to the American League for Peace and Democracy and the People's Committee Against William Randolph Hearst.
+Solomonick then became a circulation manager of The Daily Worker, the newspaper published by the Communist Party USA.
+He became an anticommunist with the signing of the 1939 Soviet-German Non-Aggression Pact.
+Finding himself unemployed and possibly unemployable due to his anticommunism, he conferred with his friend Andrew Loewi, whose family owned the Park Management Corporation, and he decided to change his name upon seeing a sign reading "Kennedy".

-Kennedy went into business partnership in a tool and die firm called the Unique Specialties Corporation followed by a real estate management organisation, Kennedy Management Corporation, that included investments in both the United States and Ecuador.
-With America's entry into World War II Kennedy wrote a Spanish language radio show called El Mysterioso that was broadcast in Latin America with a pro-American and anti-Fascist focus.
-From July 10, 1944 to May 20, 1952 the show appeared in an English language American version called The Man Called X starring Herbert Marshall.
+Kennedy went into business partnership in a tool-and-die firm called the Unique Specialties Corporation, followed by a real-estate management organization, Kennedy Management Corporation, which invested in both the United States and Ecuador.
+With America's entry into World War II, he wrote a Spanish-language radio show called El Mysterioso that was broadcast in Latin America with a pro-American and anti-Fascist focus.
+From July 10, 1944, to May 20, 1952, the show appeared in an English-language American version called The Man Called X, starring Herbert Marshall.